AG-Bigiel/PyStructure-dev/README.md

-# Astrionomy Group – Bigiel
+# Astronomy Group – Bigiel

 This repository stores all the relevant scripts and code used in our research group.
 It will constantly be updated, so **please keep track of changes**.